 Then, I had them work in groups to “GIF” my feedback.
 Each group had about 10 minutes to use an app or site to create a GIF that centered one of my main comments I normally write on papers.
 They were encouraged to take creative liberties to make it funny, thinking about what GIF they might want to see when receiving this feedback.
 Here are some of their results as well as some I added while grading throughout the semester.
 I’m always looking for more GIFS, so if you try this with your class, please tweet your results!
 If you tag me @keralovell, I’ll happily retweet!

 I have taught a variety of undergraduate and graduate courses across five universities.
-Between 2016 and 2018 I taught six American Studies courses in the University of Hawai’i system at UH Manoa and Honolulu Community College.
+Since the fall of 2018, I have worked at the University of Utah as an Assistant Professor of History.
+While at the Asia Campus (Korea) my teaching focuses on US history, US women’s history, and US social justice movements, at the Salt Lake Campus (online) I teach undergraduate and graduate courses in public history.
+Between 2016 and 2018 I taught six American Studies courses (graduate and undergraduate) in the University of Hawai’i system at UH Manoa and Honolulu Community College.

 Between 2015 and 2016, I spent more than 100 days in archives conducting archival research as part of my dissertation – across more than 15 repositories in 7 states.
 This research has received numerous awards, grants, and fellowships, including being awarded a 2016 Semi-Finalist for a special-themed Fulbright, the National Geographic Digital Storytelling Fellowship.

 On this website you’ll find my research interests and current projects, links to my blogs, academic and professional networking sites, and social media accounts (see left).
 Additionally you can follow my interdisciplinary research and community engagement by following me on social media.
 I look forward to hearing from you!